HEALTH

 Your guide to choosing the right dog insurance

-The idea of our dogs getting sick or injured is never pleasant – they are part of our families and we don’t want to imagine them suffering.
-But unfortunately, with their curious, boisterous natures and their relatively short life spans, accidents and illness are probably inevitable.
+The thought of our beloved dogs falling ill or getting injured is undeniably distressing.
+They are beloved members of our families, and the mere notion of them experiencing suffering is something we wish to avoid.
+But unfortunately, with their curious, boisterous natures, accidents and illness are probably inevitable.

-With veterinary fees rising, purchasing dog health insurance is a sensible option that can provide you peace of mind – and can potentially save you thousands of dollars.
+With living costs and veterinary fees rising, purchasing dog health insurance is a sensible option that can provide you peace of mind and can potentially save you thousands of dollars.

 Why you need dog insurance